DNA translation is the term used to describe the process of protein synthesis by ribosomes in the cytoplasm or endoplasmic reticulum.

 These are enzymes that link each amino acid to their corresponding tRNA with the help of a two-step process.
 Each amino acid has a unique synthetase and the active site of each enzyme fits only one specific combination of the amino acid and tRNA.

-Similar to transcription, there are 3 steps in translation.
-These are namely; initiation, elongation, and termination.
+There are three major steps in translation: initiation, elongation, and termination.
 These steps are briefly discussed below:

 Small ribosomal subunits bind to mRNA.
-The initiator tRNA which is equipped with the anticodon UAC also binds to the start codon AUG in the mRNA.
+The initiator tRNA which is equipped with the anticodon (UAC) also binds to the start codon (AUG) of the mRNA.
 The resulting large complex forms a complete ribosome and initiates protein synthesis.